 Akshat Rathee – Managing Director, NODWIN Group

 Akshat is the Managing Director of the Nodwin Group of Companies which has been striding forward with a vision of simplifying business for the clients.
 NODWIN brings out its unique philosophy of ideations which can give up to 40 per cent growth on a yearly basis.
 The Group has its footholds in the domains of telecom, power, steel, lifestyle and hospitality.
 The NODWIN Group believes in nurturing young talent, fostering creativity and entrepreneurship through its consulting assignments as well as new venture advisory.
 Akshat is the Board Director of ten invested companies as well as a strategic advisor for numerous start-ups.
 He is also involved with the non-profit youth organisation, AIESEC.
 Some of the companies under the umbrella brand of NODWIN are: NODWIN Gaming Pvt.
 Ltd. - It currently manages the B2B ecosystem in Indian Video Gaming and eSports.
 ESL India-The Indian entity of the largest eSports company in the world ESL/ Turtle Entertainment, it manages and conduct marquee Gaming and eSports events for India.
 NODWIN Cyber Games Merchandising Pvt.
 Ltd. - BeyondTheGame (BTG) is India's first official licensed game merchandise Store bringing the coolest game merchandise from the International game publishers like VALVE, UBISOFT and BETHESDA to Indian gamers.
 NODWIN Consultants Pvt Ltd. - NODWIN Consultants specializes in financial consulting and advisory services across different industries.
 It has created a niche for itself in the field of value based consulting.
 Earth- 100 Biofuels - Earth-100 is a company that offers a convenient “green solution” for eco-friendly transportation.
 Akshat is a computer engineer with an MBA from ENPC, Paris.
 He had worked for firms like Ernst & Young, Columbia Tristar and IBM.
 He believes in creating value for his clients.
 His consultancy service has attracted some of the largest players in the Indian economy such as Jindal Steel, Vodafone and Airtel, just to name a few.
 He is passionate about guiding and mentoring young talent and has attended and addressed conferences in India and abroad (for example, the USABF in the US and the MIPCOM and MIPTV in Cannes).
 Akshat believes that there is no deficit of brilliance and talent among the youth.
-He is a Fellow of the Third Generation of Ananta Aspen’s Kamalnayan Bajaj Fellowship and member of Aspen Global Leadership Network.
+He is a Fellow of class 3 of the Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.

 Leadership project/venture: Swabhimaanya